den-wdi-1/sql/README.md

 ```
 and then `psql` again.

 Great!
-You've entered the PostgreSQL equivalent of IRB: now, you can execute PSQL commands, or PostgreSQL's version of SQL.
+You've entered the PostgreSQL equivalent of PRY: now, you can execute PSQL commands, or PostgreSQL's version of SQL.

-Let's use these commands, but before we can, we must create a database.
+We will use these commands soon, but before we can, we must create a database.
 Let's call it wdi:

 ```psql
 your_user_name=# CREATE DATABASE wdi;